 Hatchett Character Lecture Series

-The Hatchett Character Lecture Series is named in honor of Dr. Ronald Hatchett who was a graduate of the USAFA Class of ’66, Ambassador to Austria and most importantly, a beloved faculty member at Schreiner University.
+The Hatchett Character Lecture Series is named in honor of Dr. Ronald Hatchett who was a graduate of the USAFA Class of ’66, Ambassador to Austria and most importantly, a beloved retired faculty member of Schreiner University.
 Through this series, students are exposed to speakers who discuss the meaning of character and how it impacts the military world the Greystone students are about to enter.
 To date, Greystone students have been honored to hear from Captain Corky Frost, USCGA Class of 1987 and Mr. Peter Vann, USMA Class of 1956 and West Point all-American Football Player.
 Whether it is their actions on the bridge of a Coast Guard Cutter or on the football field with Coach Vince Lombardi, both men spoke of the importance of character and how it affected their lives.

 Greystone students are invited to participate in the Army ROTC Joint Field Training Exercise at Fort Hood.
 They participate as a unit and as such compete against ROTC units.
 While engaged in the JFTX, Greystone students are dressed in Army BDUs and must travel as a unit together (i.e. march).
 In a short period of time, Greystone students learn to march, properly wear a uniform and fit into a military evolution.
 It is a fantastic learning experience as well as a terrific professional development opportunity.